ramya-dp-12/Tableau-Projects/Superstore Analysis/README.md

 ## Project Overview
 This document serves as documentation for the Sales Data Exploration and Dashboard project, which aimed to analyze and visualize sales-related data.
-The project involved SQL data exploration, table creation, data cleaning, and the development of a comprehensive dashboard using Tableau.
+The project involved data exploration, data cleaning, and the development of a comprehensive dashboard using Tableau.

 ## Project Scope
 The project utilized sales data from various sources, focusing on metrics such as sales revenue, profit, customer demographics, and product performance.
-The data exploration phase involved SQL queries to extract, clean, and transform the dataset for analysis.
+The data exploration phase involved to clean and transform the dataset for analysis.
 Subsequently, a Tableau dashboard was developed to visualize key insights and trends.

 ## Tools and Technologies
 The project utilized the following tools and technologies:
-- **SQL (Structured Query Language):** The primary language used for data manipulation, exploration, and analysis.
-- **SQL Server Management Studio (SSMS):** For database creation, data parsing, and initial data exploration.
 - **Tableau:** For creating a variety of visualizations and interactive dashboards based on SQL query findings.
 - **Excel:** The initial file type for data exploration, as the dataset obtained was in Excel format.

 This combination of tools facilitated a comprehensive approach to the analysis, from database creation and exploration using SQL to visual representation and interactive dashboards in Tableau.
 The dataset's initial format in Excel underscored the importance of diverse tools in handling and extracting insights from real-world datasets.

 ## Data Exploration
 The sales dataset contained various metrics such as sales revenue, profit, customer demographics, and product performance.
-The data exploration phase involved two main SQL scripts executed on SQL Server: `table_creation.sql` and `data_exploration.sql`.

-### `table_creation.sql`
-This script focuses on creating tables and performing initial data processing steps to prepare the dataset for analysis.
-It includes the following tasks:
-- Specifying the specific database name
-- Creating tables from the raw dataset
-- Retrieving column data types and correcting them as necessary for easier data exploration

-### `data_exploration.sql`
-This script consists of steps taken after the initial table creation, focusing on extracting relevant data for exploratory data analysis.
-It includes the following tasks:
+The data exploration phase includes the following tasks:
 - Selecting relevant data for analysis, including metrics such as sales revenue, profit, and customer demographics
 - Finding potential Key Performance Indicators (KPIs) such as total sales, total profit, and customer acquisition
 - Conducting comparative analysis: